oliveiraleo/free5gc-auto-deploy/README.md

 The community is encouraged to contribute to this project.
 If you identify any opportunities for improvement or areas that require updates due to upstream changes, please feel free to open an [issue](https://github.com/oliveiraleo/free5gc-auto-deploy/issues) or [pull request](https://github.com/oliveiraleo/free5gc-auto-deploy/pulls)

 All contributions to this repository are subject to its [licensing terms](./LICENSE).
 For more information, please see [here](https://www.gnu.org/licenses/gpl-3.0.en.html) and [here](https://choosealicense.com/licenses/gpl-3.0/).

+## Credits

+Thanks [free5GC](https://github.com/free5gc/free5gc) and [UERANSIM](https://github.com/aligungr/UERANSIM) creators and contributors for releasing their source code with a permissive license.

 ## License